-Teachers have used the HTSB online licensing system since July 1, 2010, to renew their license.
-Requirements to renew a teaching license may be found in Appendix C. For this reporting period, over 1,500 teachers renewed their license.
+Teachers have used HTSB's online licensing system since July 1, 2010 to renew their license.
+Requirements to renew a teaching license may be found in Appendix C. For this reporting period, over 1,700 teachers renewed their license or eligible permit.
 The majority of teachers used their employment evaluation as evidence of meeting the performance standards.
-HTSB continues to work with the HIDOE to ensure educators meet the performance standards using a combination of their new evaluations and professional growth plans.
+HTSB continues to work with the HIDOE to ensure educators meet the performance standards using a combination of their evaluations and professional growth plans.
 The Educator Effectiveness System, combined with an individual's professional development plan, validates that a person meets all ten performance standards over a five-year period.